Updated: Feb 1

 In this Article

-Differences of uterine fibroids, ovarian cysts, and endometrial polyps
+Differences between uterine fibroids, ovarian cysts, and endometrial polyps

 Uterine fibroids overview